 Detroit, as The Lady of Charm.
-She broadcasts five mornings a week, developing the women's market for Chrysler.
-Among her broadcast affiliations were stations in Cleveland, Hag-
+S he broadcasts five mornings a week, developing the women's market for Chrysler.
+Among her broadcast affiliations were stations in Cleveland, Hag

-Mrs. Melrose erstown, Md., and Akron.
+Mrs. Melrose Akron.
 In the agency field she served in the radio department of Street & Finney, New York.